-Mice have broken the shackles of boring beige peripherals and having a proper, RGB lit, high performance gaming mouse has become virtually mandatory for PC gamers.
+Gaming mice have broken the shackles of boring beige peripherals and having a proper, RGB lit, high-performance gaming mouse has become virtually mandatory for PC gamers.
 To help you sort the wheat from the chaff, we put together a comprehensive guide to the best gaming mouse (opens in new tab) you can find, and we've assembled a hardware team to test all the tech, mice included, that the modern gamer needs to complete their arsenal.

 Performance is king...

 For most average desktop users or office workers, a pretty standard mouse like the sort you find packed in with any new PC is probably sufficient.
 But gamers require a higher level of precision and performance, and a lot of features that might be meaningless for 'productivity' become essential when considering a mouse for gaming.
 We test each mouse's sensor to see that it lives up to the stated level of CPI and IPS, to ensure that they're not only exceedingly precise but that they won't drop tracking when you start hurling them furiously around a pad during frantic Overwatch sessions.

 We're looking at how gaming mice perform under a range of different genres.
 That means we use faster first-person shooter and action titles to test:

 - Lift-off distance